erickcastrillo/Diquis/docs/rails/ARCHITECTURE.md

 ### Sidekiq Configuration

-La Cantera uses Sidekiq for background job processing with Redis as the backend.
+Diquis uses Sidekiq for background job processing with Redis as the backend.

 #### Queue Priority System